Siwandu: Our full report

 The central areas of South Camp, located between the southernmost tents, #6 and #7, are tastefully decorated and comfortably furnished, with interesting African art and wooden furniture that includes beautiful writing desks.
 The main area is raised on stilts, offering lovely lake views from a deck partway up the structure.
 The lounge and bar are on one side of the top level, and the dining room on the other.
 Nearby, a paved area and deck surrounds a small swimming pool.

-If you're staying in a room in North Camp, you'll find its communal bar/lounge area set on one level.
+If you're staying in North Camp, you'll find its communal bar/lounge area set on one level.
 Comfortable seats under a thatched roof provide the perfect relaxing spot in the shade after a morning's safari and a good place from which to take in the view and watch the prolific birdlife that frequents the area.
 A small but well-stocked bar is in one corner, and traditional African bao boards are scattered around should you feel like challenging someone to a game.
 Adjoining the lounge is a swimming pool, surrounded by wooden decking, with plenty of loungers.
 Dining usually takes place on this decking, under the shady doum palms.

 The octagonal tented rooms in both the north and south wings of Siwandu are identical: permanent tents on slightly raised platforms, under thatched roofs.
 Their unusual shape, large windows and high thatched ceiling maximises air flow.
 The bedroom is spacious and makes the most of views of the surrounding woodland and lake beyond.
 A canvas doorway that can be secured open or closed for privacy leads through to an ensuite bathroom with twin sinks, storage space and toilet.
 Wash the dust off in an outdoor shower, enclosed by a wall lowered at the front for lake and wildlife views.
 Inaya Zanzibar toiletries are supplied including shower gel, conditioner and shampoo.